 Work to establish The Guernsey Institute started in January 2018, when the States directed the Committee to create a single organisation for full and part-time technical, professional and vocational studies in Guernsey.

 What work has gone into developing the idea of TGI?

 - After the States directed work to start on The Guernsey Institute at the beginning of 2018, Peter Marsh Consulting Limited was commissioned to provide a report on the further and higher estate planning - this can be downloaded from this page.
 (Please note: due to size restrictions it has been separated into two main documents with 3 appendices.)

-- In May 2018, the Integrated Working Group (IWG) was formed to develop the plans for integrating post-16 education providers.
-The group is chaired by Professor Richard Conder, non-voting member of the Committee for Education, Sport & Culture, with the Principal of the GCFE, the Head of the IHSCS and the Chief Executive of the GTA UC also included.
+- In May 2018, an Integrated Working Group (IWG) was formed to develop the plans for integrating post-16 education providers.
+The group was chaired by Professor Richard Conder, non-voting member of the Committee for Education, Sport & Culture, with the Principal of the CofFE, the Head of the IHSCS and the Chief Executive of the GTA UC also included.
 The working group has been vital in bringing the leadership of the organisations together to collaborate and develop the process of integration.

 Integration became effective at the start of July in 2019, and The Guernsey Institute started operation.
 It is being led by a Shadow Board of Governors, which was appointed in August 2019, and an Executive Principal, who, for the next two years, will work with the Committee to lead the transformation programme of The Guernsey Institute.

 Alongside the Shadow Board - which will become a fully-fledged board as work to update the existing Education Law is progressed - and the Executive Principal, the leaders of the three member organisations of The Guernsey Institute make up the senior leadership team.